nhatanh-zen8/presentation/generics/generics.md

     }
   }
   ```
-  If the phrase "for all" and "there exists" ring familiar to you, then it probably is: they directly come from the familiar "for
+  If the phrase "for all" and "there exists" ring familiar to you, then they probably are: these terms come directly from the
-  all" and "there exists" in logic.
+  familiar "for all" and "there exists" in logic.
 We'll come back to this later in this blog post.

 ## Variance: Co/Contra/Invariance